podlove/podlove-ui/README.md

 Documentation for Podlove Web Player

-## Build Environment

-Used CI: [DroneCI](https://cloud.drone.io/podlove/podlove-ui) with the following [pipelines](.drone.yml):

-- `apps/player`
-- `apps/web-player`
-- `apps/subscribe-button`
-- `apps/components`
-- `packages/player-actions`
-- `packages/player-sagas`
-- `packages/player-state`
-- `packages/player-utils`
-- `packages/clients`
-- `docs/web-player`

-Steps:

-- `lint`
-- `test`
-- `build`
-- `integration`
-- `release`

 ## Releasing

 Podlove Web Player follows the git flow convention with support branches.
 Please read the [documentation to follow this pattern](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) if you want to contribute.

 To create a release you have to:

-1. Create a release branch from the `master` or `support` branch
+1. MErge your changes to a release branch (e.g.  `master`)
-2. Run the following lerna command in the release branch: `lerna version --no-git-tag-version`
+2. Run `devbox run pnpm run version` to start the release process
   - Select a major/minor/patch/custom version (please see [semantic versioning documentation](https://semver.org))
-3. Create a PR against master/support branch and merge it if the release/review was successfull
+3. Push the release commit and tag to Github
-4. Tag the master/support commit with the release version (e.g. `v5.0.2`)
+4. Wait for the release to be published
-5. Create an integration branch by branching from develop and merge master into the integration branch
-6. Create a PR with develop as the target branch and merge it if the release/review was successfull

 ### Join the conversation